nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 presented.
 It does so by signing an {{RFC5705}} exporter value from the TLS connection.
 TLS 1.3 introduces a new mode that allows a client to send application data on its first flight.
-If this 0-RTT data contains a security token, the client would want to prove possession of its private key.
+If this 0-RTT data contains a security token, then a client using Token Binding would want to prove possession of its Token Binding private key so that the server can verify the binding.
 The
 {{RFC5705}}-style exporter provided by TLS 1.3 cannot be run until the handshake has finished.
 TLS 1.3 also provides an exporter that can be used with 0-RTT data, but it requires that the application explicitly specify that use.